 Prosthetic makeup is a specialist field of makeup artistry.
 It is used to create a variety of enhanced three-dimensional character looks and effects, from ageing and injuries to all sorts of creatures.
-These effects can be subtle or create a major impact by really changing a character’s appearance.
+These effects can be subtle or create a major impact by changing someone’s appearance.
 This post looks at what prosthetic makeup is, with an overview of how prosthetic appliances are made.

 What Does Prosthetic Makeup Involve?

-Prosthetic makeup includes everything, from designing the look and making the appliance, to using it on the actor.
+Basically, prosthetic makeup includes everything from designing the look and making the appliance, to using it on the actor.

 What Does a Prosthetic Artist Do?